boschresearch/image-render-blender-vehicle/README.md

-# Image-Render Standard Blender Actions
+# Image-Render Blender AddOn for Vehicle Animation

 Implements the Blender addon `anyvehicle` to animate rigged vehicle models and offers functions for the `image-render` automation system.